kun0906/pcap_process_scapy/Readme.md

   - TCP and UDP streams in this source are based on five tuple <srcIP:srcPort<->dstIP:dstPort-protocol>, ignore the direction.
   - srcIP->dstIP and dstIP->srcIP are different flow, but they belongs to the same stream (bi-directional flows).
   - all packets with the same 5-touple (source host, destination host, source port, destination port, transport protocol)
-  - regardless of packet direction are considered part of the same session link [1].
+  - regardless of packet direction are considered part of the same session].

 ## Note
     1) the stream's calculation is not based on TCP 3 handshake, only on five tuple, so there will be problems if multiple TCP streams have the same tuple.